bdweix/WebAppFundamentals/README.md

 - Class/ID Selectors
 - Hover States

-## 6. Backend + Frontend
+## 6. Backend + Frontend + MVC
 Objective: students will now have an understanding of how to pass data to and from their Express application.
 Students will also understand how to build a basic HTML/CSS webpage.
 Bringing these together, students will make a simple GET route that now returns HTML (server side rendering) instead of plain data.
 This is the basics of the web.
+Model View Controller will be introduced as a way to interact with objects and data.
 - Hosting HTML/CSS inside of an express app
 - Passing data from a controller to a view
 - Returning a view from a route